Houston Fracture & Broken Bone Firm

 Call (888) 493-1629 to Schedule a Free Consultation with Arnold & Itkin

-If you or a loved one has suffered a broken bone or related injuries as the result of the negligence of others, you may be entitled to compensation.
+If you or a loved one has suffered a broken bone or related injuries as the result of the negligence of others, you may be entitled to full compensation.
 Our Houston serious injury law firm would be happy to review the facts in your case, free of charge.
 We have an impressive track record of success in handling cases involving all types of personal injuries and accidents, including motor vehicle accidents and industrial accidents.
 No matter how severe the injury may be, finding the right attorney will ultimately lead you to the right path of treatment and recovery.

 Common Questions